philgyford/d3-mappiness/README.md

 Put the code on a webserver (it won't run locally from a `file://` URL).

-Load index.html in your browser.
+Load index.html in your browser and click "Edit"...

 ## TO DO